KlausC/CommutativeRings.jl/README.md

 elements to operate on.
 As types are first class objects in `Julia`it was also possible to define combinations in a language affine way.
 Also `ring homomorphisms`, i.e. strucure-respecting mappings between rings (of differnt kind) find a natural representation as one-argument-functions or methods with corresponding domains.
 The typical canonical homomorphisms, can be conveniently implemented as constructors.

-The expoitation of the julia structures is in contrast to the alternative package [AbstractAlgebra](https://github.com/Nemocas/AbstractAlgebra.jl), which defines separate types for ring elements and the ring classes themselves, the elements keeping an explicit link to the owner structure.
+The exploitation of the julia structures is in contrast to the alternative package [AbstractAlgebra](https://github.com/Nemocas/AbstractAlgebra.jl), which defines separate types for ring elements and the ring classes themselves, the elements keeping an explicit link to the owner structure.

 To distinct variants of rings, we use type parameters, for example the `m` in `ℤ/m` or the `x` in `ℤ[x]`.
 Other type parameters may be used to specify implementation restictions, for example typically the integer types used for the representation of the objects.